BingLiang666/web_design_module4.github.io/README.md

 Please check out the console of this web page to see the result.

-Steps of opening console in MacOS operating system:
+Steps of opening console in MacOS:
 1. Open the URL in Chrome browser
 2. Press " command + option + i " to open the Inspect tool
 3. Click the console in Inspect